 (iii)Car benefit – section 5 (2b)

-Where an employee is provided with a motor vehicle employer, the chargeable benefit for private use shall be the higher of the rate determined the Commissioner (based on the C.C rating) and the prescribed rate of benefit.
+Where an employee is provided with a motor vehicle by employer, the chargeable benefit for private use shall be the higher of the rate determined by the Commissioner (based on the C.C rating) and the prescribed rate of benefit.
 Where such vehicle is hired or leased from third party, employees shall be deemed to have received a benefit in that year of income, equal to the cost of hiring or leasing.

 The “prescribed rate of benefit” is currently 2% per month of the initial cost of the motor vehicle

 (iv) Provision of Servants

 This include a house servant, a cook, watchman, gardener, an Ayah (maid), bodyguard, messenger, chauffer etc. The values of such benefits are taxed on the higher between the market cost and actual cost incurred by the employer, the employee is taxed on the higher.

 They include water, telephone, electricity, furniture, alarm system etc. The CDT quantifies the value of such benefits to the employee through the quantified benefits tables.
 Where the quantified benefit is different from the cost of providing the service to the employer, whichever is the greater shall be the taxable value.